-- While the residential acreage in the future land use map is about 220 acres more than the 20-year projected need, this "cushion" may not be sufficient due to a number of factors: - 100% of the 668 acres is not developable due to environmental constraints such as those identified in Map 16 and Section 7. - About 235 of the 668 acres is concentrated in four areas-far west side north of 5th Avenue, north-northeast of the cemetery, the Boon subdivision on the south side, and a 21-acre parcel on the northwest side of the Industrial Park.
+- While the residential acreage in the future land use map is about 215 acres more than the 20year projected need, this "cushion" may not be sufficient due to a number of factors: - Not all of the 663 acres is developable due to environmental constraints such as those identified in Map 16 and Section 7. - About 230 of the 663 acres is concentrated in four areas-far west side north of 5th Avenue, north-northeast of the cemetery, the Boon subdivision on the south side, and a 21-acre parcel on the northwest side of the Industrial Park.
 It is not guaranteed that all of these areas will be available for development.
 And, should a new larger subdivision be proposed, there may be a need for a neighborhood park, stormwater management improvements, or other public infrastructure, which would reduce the residential acreage. - The preferred land use map includes many smaller, vacant lots that are theoretically available for infill, but in many cases the landowners may not be interested in selling (e.g., an empty lot adjacent to a landowner's home).